Linuxbrew/brew/docs/Python-for-Formula-Authors.md

 Homebrew draws a distinction between Python **applications** and Python **libraries**.
 The difference is that users generally do not care that applications are written in Python; it is unusual that a user would expect to be able to `import foo` after installing an application.
 Examples of applications are `ansible` and `jrnl`.

-Python libraries exist to be imported from other Python modules; they are often dependencies of Python applications.
+Python libraries exist to be imported by other Python modules; they are often dependencies of Python applications.
 They are usually no more than incidentally useful from a Terminal.app command line.
 Examples of libraries are `py2cairo` and the bindings that are installed by `protobuf --with-python`.

 Bindings are a special case of libraries that allow Python code to interact with a library or application implemented in another language.